storj/docs/app/learn/concepts/access/capability-based-access-control/page.md

 From a security-design standpoint, the capability model introduces a fundamentally better approach to identity and access management than Public Cloud’s ACL framework.

-By tying access to keys, rather than a centralized control system, capability-based models push security to the edge, decentralizing the large ACL attack vector and creating a more secure IAM system.&#x20;
+By tying access to keys, rather than a centralized control system, capability-based models push security to the edge, decentralizing the large ACL attack vector and creating a more secure IAM system.

 The capability-based model solves both the ambient authority trap and the confused deputy problem by design.